 The biology of this species is poorly known, making the threats difficult to assess.
 The larva is a fungus feeder that forages in the leaf litter, apparently feeding mostly off of dead wood.
-At some locations, lack of fire could reduce populations, but complete burning of the occupied habitat also could be a threat since most or all of the year is spent above ground.
+At some locations, lack of fire could reduce populations (NYSDEC 2015), but complete burning of the occupied habitat also could be a threat since most or all of the year is spent above ground.

 In sandy pine barrens, this species seems to be somewhat fire dependent.
 However, it is unclear if this is the case on flatrock barrens habitats.
-Populations in Ontario of the possibly conspecific Chytonix ruperti can be dense with or without recent fires (Dale Schweitzer).
+Populations in Ontario can be dense with or without recent fires (Dale Schweitzer).

-This species is typically confined to xeric (dry) sites.
+This species is typically confined to xeric (dry) sites such as pitch pine-scrub oak barrens and open oak woodlands (Wagner et al. 2003).
 It is known from pitch pine-scrub oak barrens at Albany and Long Island and sandstone pavement barrens in Clinton County.
 The habitats are similar elsewhere in the range and are usually on sand, but they occasionally occur on acid rocks like granite.
 Many apparently suitable habitats lack this species.
-Populations may increase a few years after fires, but they can persist at low density for decades without fire.
-Populations of Chytonix ruperti, which may be the same species, are more predictably present in suitable habitats with sandy oak openings, oak woodland, oak savanna, or dunes near the Great Lakes.
+Populations may increase in the decade after fires, but they can persist at low density for decades without fire.

-If the taxon Chytonix ruperti is not included, then the approximate historical range is southern New Hampshire to southern Michigan and formerly southern Ohio, eastward extending south, mostly in the coastal plain, from New Jersey to central Florida.
-Chytonix ruperti occurs in the Great Lakes region from western New York to Minnesota, especially in Ontario.
+The approximate historical range is southern New Hampshire to Minnesota and formerly southern Ohio, eastward extending south, mostly in the coastal plain, from New Jersey to central Florida.

 The adults come readily to blacklights and sometimes also come to bait.